JulioAQuintana/FinalProject/README.md

 ### Source

 Our model connects with the tables in our PostrgreSQL Database using SQLAlchemy.
-The input for the model is the file created int the last step of the EDA process.
+The input for the model is the "sb_champion_stats" file created int the last step of the EDA process.

 ### Libraries

-We used Pandas, Numpy and PyPlot to perform some further analysis of our data, given the results from Scikit-learn and Imb-learn imports.
+We used Pandas, Numpy and PyPlot to perform some further analysis of our data, given the results from Scikit-learn and Imb-learn imports, which are used to create and evaluate Machine Learning models.

 ### Adressing target variable imbalance

-Our objective is to predict the Super Bowl champions (that is our target variable) indicated as "1" in the "Champion" column and, as we know, there is only one champion for each year but we have 31 teams that are not champions "0" for that same period!
+Our objective is to predict the Super Bowl champions (target variable) indicated as "1" in the "Champion" column of our dataset and, as we know, there is only one champion for each year, but we have 31 teams that are not champions ("0") for that same period!
 If we pretend to create random testing and training tests, most of the times they will not have a champion in their set and the model would not learn what stats are involved in "creating a champion".

 This problem is adressed by using random over and under sampling, as well as by using SMOTE oversampling and SMOTEEN.
 The specifics for each method are shown in the "ML_Model_first_iteration.ipynb" file, as well as in the subsequent iterations (second and third).